 – Dibutylphthalate (DBP), dimethylphthalate (DMP) and diethylphthalate (DEP) – phthalates family (similar to parabens)

 On top of knowing what’s in your cosmetics, you should also do your own research.
-Many companies discuss their ingredients on their website, or you can call them to ask if they’ve done research on the long-term effects of their products.
+Many companies discuss their ingredients on their website.
+You can also call them to ask if they’ve done research on the long-term effects of their products.
 Most of all, if you’re worried about the amount of parabens in your products, stop using them.

 To ditch or not to ditch?

 For many, finding out that parabens can affect their long-term health is enough of a reason to stop using certain products.
-However, it’s worth noting that not all studies show parabens to be harmful – and they play a vital role in keeping some of our most necessary hygiene products on the shelf longer.
-The important thing is to know what you’re putting on your skin, do your research and decide where you want to spend your money.
-There are plenty of newer products on the market that are paraben-free, or have decreased amounts of parabens in their compounds.
+However, it’s worth noting that not all studies show them to be harmful – and they play a vital role in keeping some of our most necessary hygiene products on the shelf longer.
+The important thing is to know what you’re putting on your skin.
+Do your research and decide where you want to spend your money.
+There are plenty of newer products on the market that are paraben-free, or have decreased amounts of it in their compounds.